Swedish government

 The Freedom of the Press Act

-The Freedom of the Press Act sets out the principle of public access to official documents relating to the work of the parliament, the government and public agencies.
-This law allows people to study official documents whenever they wish.
+The Freedom of the Press Act secures the freedom for everyone to express their thoughts, opinions and sentiments in print, as well as to publish official documents.
+Censorship is prohibited and people have a right to anonymity.
+The law sets out the principle of public access to official documents relating to the work of the parliament, the government and public agencies.
+People are allowed to study official documents whenever they wish.

 The Law on Freedom of Expression

-The Law on Freedom of Expression, which came into force in 1992, largely mirrors the Freedom of the Press Act, in regards to the prohibition of censorship, the freedom to communicate information and the right to anonymity.
+The Law on Freedom of Expression came into force in 1992.
+It includes everyone's right to express thoughts, opinions and feelings through speech, writing or images without interference by the authorities.
+This freedom does not extend to slander or acts involving threats or agitation against a national or ethnic group.
+The law largely mirrors the Freedom of the Press Act, in regards to the prohibition of censorship, the freedom to communicate information and the right to anonymity.

 Head of state without formal power